SeanKilleen/seankilleen.github.io/_posts/2019-05-26-that-time-almost-became-dotnet-fdn-board-member.md

 ---
-title: “That Time I Almost Got Elected to the .NET Foundation Board of Directors”
+title: "That Time I Almost Got Elected to the .NET Foundation Board of Directors"

 date: 2019-05-26 05:50:00.000000000 -05:00